Ultramann/ultramann.github.io/content/posts/numeric_python_intro.md

 This post is a tutorial style introduction to discovering numeric performance optimizations in the Python programming language.
 It assumes only a cursory knowledge of Python and a tolerance for pinches of math.

 The source code for everything in this tutorial can be found [here](https://github.com/Ultramann/Numeric-Python-Intro).
-Requisite Python libraries to run the included code are: `scipy`, `numpy`, and `matplotlib`.
+The code in the repository linked above depend on: `scipy`, `numpy`, and `matplotlib`.

 <!--more-->